Content and creative are the sexy, fun side of SEO marketing. It’s what your customers see and it’s what will ultimately get them to buy.

 - What common issues should you look out for?

 - How do you identify the best technical SEO solution for your business?

 Why is Technical SEO Important?

 Think of technical SEO like your computer.
 It’s a great tool unless the power’s out.
-Then, it’s a great paperweight.
+Then, it is a great paperweight.

 Likewise, poor technical SEO is like the power being out.
 Site visitors encounter the dreaded 404 error page, click links that go nowhere and have an otherwise poor user experience.
-A page’s ranking can also be affected too as search engines don’t capture the true purpose of a page.
+A page’s ranking can also be affected too as search engines do not capture the true purpose of a page.

 What are Elements of Good Technical SEO?

 Technical SEO audit tools often highlight all the data points in their analysis.
 Ultimately, whether the tool evaluates 20, 40 or 100 possible data points, every point will answer one of three questions:

 - How does the site perform?

 Page speed is probably one of the most common and easily recognizable site performance issues.
 Broken links are another.
 Site performance directly affects the user experience.